Skip to content

 This is the most important distinction to understand.
 The two approaches are night and day, both in how they work and what they deliver.

 • Scraping is about brute-force data collection.
-You’re grabbing static information—names, job titles, company names—to build a massive, cold list.
+You’re grabbing static information, names, job titles, company names, to build a massive, cold list.
 This data is a snapshot in time with zero context about a person’s current needs or interests.

 • Signal-based intelligence is about listening for real-time activity.
 Instead of hoarding profiles, this method identifies people who are actively engaging with topics relevant to your product or service.
-A like, a comment, a share, or a question they ask becomes a “buying signal” that tells you they’re already thinking about the problem you solve.
+A like, a comment, a share, or a question they ask becomes a “intent signal” that tells you they’re already thinking about the problem you solve.

 Signal-based platforms operate by monitoring this public activity and enriching the data independently, without ever logging into or automating your personal LinkedIn account.
 You shift from cold, generic outreach to timely, relevant conversations with people who are actively in-market.
 The engagement rates are dramatically higher because you’re showing up at the right time with the right message.